How to navigate Fiumicino airport, Rome, in 2026

 Take our advice - use public transport or book a private transfer instead.

-Driving to Rome Fiumicino airport.The Rome ring road to and from Fiumicino airport is always an adventure!
+Motorway signs on a road to Rome Fiumicino airport.The Rome ring road to and from Fiumicino airport is always an adventure!

-In transit through Fiumicino.
+In transit through Fiumicino

 If you're not going into Rome but just changing flights in Rome airport, you need to make sure you allow plenty of time.